fffaraz/history/README.md

 2008-11-04    2008 United States presidential election (Obama vs McCain) 2008-09-15    Lehman Brothers filed for bankruptcy 2008-09-04    Twitter gets blocked in Iran
+2008-06-13    Ma hastim protests in Mashhad
 2008-04-12    Shiraz bombing killed 14
+2007-12-03    Canada's ambassador to Iran has been ordered to leave the country 2007-10       Iranian student demonstrations 2007-05-09    Majid Tavakoli arrested
 2007-02-14    2007 Zahedan bombings
-2006-06-12    Iranian women peacefully protested in Tehran's Hafte Tir Square (22 Khordad 1385) 2006-03-21    First tweet was sent by Jack Dorsey 2006-03-18    Akbar Ganji released from prison 2006-03-16    Attack on Tasooki
+2006-12-06    Students of Amir Kabir University demonstrations 2006-12-06    Students of Tehran University demonstrations 2006-11-25    Majid Tavakoli protets at Tehran Polytechnic 2006-07-30    Akbar Mohammadi died in Evin prison 2006-06-12    Iranian women peacefully protested in Tehran's Hafte Tir Square (22 Khordad 1385) 2006-03-21    First tweet was sent by Jack Dorsey 2006-03-18    Akbar Ganji released from prison 2006-03-16    Attack on Tasooki
-2006-03-02    a bomb exploded in Kianpars
+2006-03-08    Women's Day demonstrations in Iran 2006-03-02    a bomb exploded in Kianpars
 2006-02-27    two bomb exploded in Dezful and Abadan 2006-01-25    two bomb exploded in Ahvaz